 Introduction to Sit-stand Desks

-As its evident from our discussion above, neither sitting nor standing offers a solution to our sedentary lifestyle problems.
+As is evident from our discussion above, neither sitting nor standing offers a solution to our sedentary lifestyle problems.
 You don’t have to stand the whole day to reap the expected benefits.
 What you need is a healthy combination of both.
 The key is to keep switching positions.

 This brings us to the important question- What are sit-stand desks?

-Sit stand desks are ergonomically well designed height adjustable desks that enable us to change our work positions at regular intervals.
+Sit-stand desks are ergonomically well-designed height-adjustable desks that enable us to change our work positions at regular intervals.

-Sit stand desks are sometimes commonly called standing desks.
+Sit-stand desks are sometimes commonly called standing desks.
 The reason we’ve particularly used the word sit-stand desk instead of standing desk is for you to understand the right reason behind using it.

 The common meaning most people derive out of standing desks is that they are supposed to stand at all times.
 Standing is beneficial only when done in moderation.
 What you actually need is a height adjustable desk that allows you to change your position at regular intervals causing no harm to your body.